 Students within the Chancellor’s Scholar Program have the opportunity to attend events throughout the year to interact with the Chancellor, including a luncheon and retreat in addition to several other social events.
 Students may also participate in interview skills and dining etiquette dinners offered.
 The program selects top high school seniors who demonstrate high academic commitment and interest as well as involvement in extracurricular activities, leadership and volunteerism.

 When choosing her major, Getz faced the dilemma of selecting what that best fit her interests.
 She was interested in multiple sciences, but could not decide on a direction.
 After receiving a suggestion that she channel her love for the sciences into engineering, she spent a summer at NASA.
 This experience helped her discover the path she would take to combine both medical sciences and engineering.

 Since biomedical engineering is not an emphasis currently offered through the department, Getz decided to major in engineering while also pursuing the pre-health track.

-“What I’m doing isn’t typical at TCU, so I’ve worked with my advisors a lot to coordinate my schedule,” said Getz.
-“The engineering classes are very structured and I have to incorporate the pre-med classes into that schedule.
-Taking both the required engineering and pre-med classes simultaneously often presents a challenge.”
+“What I studied was not typical at TCU, so I worked with my advisors a lot to coordinate my schedule,” said Getz.
+“The engineering classes are very structured and I had to incorporate the pre-med classes into that schedule.
+Taking both the required engineering and pre-med classes simultaneously often presented a challenge.”

 “Working in the lab has made me realize what I can do after I graduate.
 It really allows for application of the various subjects and lets me incorporate all of the areas I’m interested in together,” Getz said.
 “I get to tie all the aspects and subjects together and gain real experience.”